Mutated Peptide Generator

 Parameter Selection

-The number of amino acids in the peptide
+Peptide Length: The number of amino acids in the peptide.

-Frameshift mutations often result in a relatively long stretch of amino acids that are different from the reference.
-This tool will break that long stretch into overlapping peptides with an overlap length specified by this parameter.
+Frameshift mutations often result in a long stretch of amino acids different from the reference.
+This parameter specifies the overlap length when breaking that stretch into overlapping peptides.

-If checked, SNPEff will be executed against the VCF file before running through the peptide generation tool.
-We recommend that users take care of this step themselves before uploading the VCF, as it can be time-consuming.
+run SNPeff annotation: If checked, SNPEff runs against the VCF before peptide generation.
+We recommend running annotation separately before uploading, as it can be time-consuming.

 Results